 - Remove from the heat and add 2 cups of the cheese, salt, pepper, and mustard.
 Stir until smooth.

-- In a small bowl, combine the panko breadcrumbs, bacon, and olive oil, and top the mac ‘n cheese.
-Bake at 350F for 20-25 minutes until very bubbly and golden on top.
+- In a small bowl, combine the panko breadcrumbs, bacon, and olive oil, and top the mac and cheese.
+Bake at 350°F for 20 minutes until very bubbly and golden on top.